HosseiniShen/multiPage-base-on-vue/README.md

 # FAQ

-1、compile slowly when the project becomes heavy.
+1、Compile slowly when the project becomes heavy.

-add configuration 'devDirectoryList' in the 'config/index.js' to solve recompile slowly;
+Add the configuration called 'devDirectoryList' in the 'config/index.js' to solve recompile slowly;

 <pre>
 dev: {